 How do you get ranked high in local search results?

-There’s a number of ways to do this.
+There are several ways to do this.
 Before delving into this though, it’s important to clarify where your business needs to show up.

-Here’s the results on page one of Google for a search on “Electrician Werribee”.
+Here are the results on page one of Google for a search on “Electrician Werribee”.

 NBL Electrics is in the enviable position of showing up on the first page of Google search results in three places.
 Firstly in Google Adwords at the top of the page, secondly in the Local Pack and thirdly in the organic search area, meaning that they are dominating first page results.

 Was this quick to achieve?
 No. We put a lot of time and effort into Local and onsite SEO strategies to get them to these organic positions.
-But as you can see it’s paid off, and means they no longer need to rely on Google Adwords to appear on page 1, and could effectively turn the ad off and save money.
+But as you can see it’s paid off, which means they no longer need to rely on Google Adwords to appear on page 1, and could effectively turn the ad off and save money.

 The fourth position where a business could appear on page 1 of search results is in the Google Map.
-You have the choice on whether you want your business location to be highlighted on Google Maps with a pin.
-If you operate a bricks and mortar business – then definitely do this.
+You have the choice of whether you want your business location to be highlighted on Google Maps with a pin.
+If you operate bricks and mortar business – then definitely do this.
 If you operate from home, then we recommend hiding your address.

 Common local SEO mistakes